stevekerrick/GraphqlToTsql/docs/demo.md

 ![](images/schemaDiagram.png)

-Note: The demo website and database are hosted in Azure using the least expensive options possible.
+Note: The demo websites and database are hosted in Azure using the least expensive options possible.
 (The App Service is F1 (Free) and the database is Basic).
 Expect uneven performance.